Campus Visit FAQs

 Is there a hotel near campus?

-For information on getting to and staying in Murray, visit our Travel to Murray State page.
-Here you will find driving directions, information on where to eat, where to stay and so much more.
+Learn more about getting to and staying in Murray, including driving directions, information on where to eat, where to stay and so much more.

 What if I need to cancel a visit I have scheduled?